rnnisi/SiglentSDS1204X-E/README.md

 Once the zip resulting from cloning, it will open a directory.
 In that directory, run "config_chromedriver.sh" to add chromedriver to path so that selenium may use it.
 The zip for Chrome 84 on MacOS is inlcuded in the repo.
 For different versions of chrome, remove the included zip and replace with the driver for the appropriate version.
 The configuration shell script will unzip any version, and add the driver to "/usr/local/bin", which should already be on $PATH.
 Restart shell, and then the repo should be ready for use.

-To run: ./RollingAcq_scrn.py <IP> <RunTime> <trigger> Trigger should be inputted with no spaces, with number followed by units. eg : 1.5V
+To run: ./RollingAcq_scrn.py <IP> <RunTime> <trigger> Trigger should be inputted with no spaces, with number followed by units (V, mV, uV). eg : 1.5V

 ### Python libraries